corretto/amazon-corretto-crypto-provider/DEVELOPMENT-GUIDE.md

 * [Array Operations](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/functions.html#array_operations)

 ## How ACCP uses the JNI
-Just as in many other areas of development, is a wide range of acceptable styles for JNI code.
+Just as in many other areas of development, there are a wide range of acceptable styles for JNI code.
 ACCP has adopted the following guidelines and patterns to make code more efficient as well as easier to write and review.

-### Avoid Native to Java calls
+### Avoid native calls to Java
 Crossing the JNI boundary in either direction is expensive.
 However, crossing it from Native to Java is far worse.
 For this reason, avoid calls that interact with `JNIEnv` (or, more properly, `raii_env` in ACCP).
 As a result: